Our policy on school uniform is based on the principle that school uniform:

 - White, grey or black socks/opaque tights

-- During the Summer term red checked dresses may be worn
+- During the summer term red checked dresses may be worn

-Please note that jumpers are available with the Copley logo from Cliffs uniform supplier in Doncaster, but this is not compulsory.
+Please note that jumpers and cardigans are available with the Copley logo from Cliffs uniform supplier in Doncaster, but this is not compulsory.
 A plain red V neck sweatshirt jumper or sweatshirt cardigan may be purchased instead from the parents’ store of choice.

 The school P.E. kit consists of: